mesosphere/dcos-docs-site/pages/1.11/installing/ent/troubleshooting/index.md

             **Note:** Running this command in multi-master configurations can take up to 10-15 minutes to complete.
 If it doesn't complete after 10-15 minutes, you should carefully review the `journalctl -flu dcos-exhibitor` logs.

-1. Verify whether you can ping the DNS Forwarder (`ready.dcos-net`).
+1. Verify whether you can ping the DNS Forwarder (`ready.spartan`).
 If not, review the DNS Dispatcher service logs: ﻿⁠⁠⁠⁠

     ```bash
     journalctl -flu dcos-net﻿⁠⁠⁠⁠